 (1) This clause applies if the ACMA is satisfied that:

-(a) it is necessary or convenient for the ACMA to determine a standard that:
+(a) it is necessary for the ACMA to determine a standard that:

 (i) applies to participants in a particular section of the digital platform industry; and

-(ii) deals with one or more matters relating to the operation of digital platform services by those participants;
+(ii) deals with one or more matters relating to the operation of digital communications platforms by those participants;

-in order to provide adequate protection for the community from misinformation or disinformation on the services; and
+in order to provide adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on the platforms; and

 (b) there are exceptional and urgent circumstances justifying the determination of the standard under this clause; and

-(c) it is unlikely that a code dealing with that matter or matters could be developed under this Part within a reasonable period in the circumstances.
+(c) it is unlikely that a code dealing with that matter or matters could be developed under this Division within a reasonable period in the circumstances.

 (2) The ACMA may, by legislative instrument, determine a standard that applies to participants in that section of the digital platform industry and deals with that matter or those matters.
 A standard under this subclause is to be known as a misinformation standard.